 So, with my last posting about twerking and cultural appropriation, you probably have an idea of where I am going when it comes to talking about the development of rock ‘n’ roll.
 Yes, this is about race and the roots of rock ‘n’ roll.

 Writer Robert Palmer wrote, “Rock ‘n’ roll was an inevitable outgrowth of the social and musical interactions between blacks and whites in the South and Southwest.
 Its roots are a complex tangle.
-Bedrock black church music influenced blues, rural blues influenced white folk song and the black popular music of the Northern ghettos, blues and black pop influenced jazz, and so on.
+Bedrock black church music influenced blues, rural blues influenced white folk songs, and the black popular music of the Northern ghettos, blues and black pop influenced jazz, and so on.
 But the single most important process was the influence of black music on white.”

 The genre had its roots in the blues.
 Sam Phillips, who would become owner of Memphis-based Sun Records, was raised by low-income tenant farmers and often picked cotton in the fields alongside African-American workers.
 He was deeply moved by the singing he was hearing in the fields.
 His interest in blues further developed in the 1940s when he worked as a DJ at a station that played both Caucasian and African-American musician.
 In 1950 he started the Memphis Recording Service which would let amateurs record and many of the early blues and rock ‘n’ roll artists started there.
 Phillips also launched Sun Records in 1952 to showcase some of these artists.